-Clinically we tell patient’s that weight loss is about mindset, but I’ve struggled explaining the biochemical pathway why epinephrine associated with stress would cause insulin resistant patients to gain weight, rather than lose weight.
+Clinically we tell patients that weight loss is about mindset, but I’ve struggled to explain the biochemical pathway why epinephrine associated with stress would cause insulin-resistant patients to gain weight, rather than lose weight.

-1. Chronic elevated stress responses lead to elevated epinephrine.
+1. Chronically elevated stress responses lead to elevated epinephrine.

-3. The adipocyte also has a cell surface receptor (immunoglobulin superfamily molecule) for advanced glycation end (RAGE) products.
-RAGE is activated by carboxymethyllysine (CML)-advanced glycation end products (AGEs), high-mobility group box 1 (HMGB1), and S100/calgranulins, which accumulate in metabolic stress.
+3. The adipocyte also has a cell surface receptor (immunoglobulin superfamily molecule) for advanced glycation end (AGE) products.
+RAGE is activated by carboxymethyl lysine (CML)-advanced glycation end products (AGEs), high-mobility group box 1 (HMGB1), and S100/calgranulins, which accumulate in metabolic stress.
 All of these compounds are seen in aging, diabetic and obese patients.

 4. Activating the RAGE receptor, even in the presence of epinephrine, causes inhibition of hormone-sensitive lipase and lipolysis.

-RAGE is a critical link between the metabolism, immune function, and stress.
+RAGE is a critical link between metabolism, immune function, and stress.

 A Receptor of the Immunoglobulin Superfamily Regulates Adaptive Thermogenesis.
 Cell Reports, 2019; 28Tags: carboxymethyl lysine, Epinephrine, Glycation, lose weight, Metabolism